misterpaul/strands-stats/README.md

 Expected application flow:

 1. User registers.
 We will use Google Identity Service so that users can register using one of the various ways supported.
 When a user registers, the indicate if their game scores are private or public.
-We store registration information in a Firestore database.
+We store registration information in a Firestore data collection name Accounts.
 Data will include creation date, user's email (hashed), a "handle" - the name others will see for them if they make game data public, and the visibility they choose for game data.
 2. After registering, when a user completes a Strands game, they select Share and select the email option.
 They enter the APPLICATION-EMAIL-ADDRESS (eg app-email@sample.com) and their email client sends the game data to the APPLICATION-EMAIL-ADDRESS.
 3. A rule in the APPLICATION-EMAIL-ADDRESS labels incoming emails that match certain criteria as TO-PROCESS
 4. A google app script monitors the APPLICATION-EMAIL-ADDRESS inbox and for every email labeled TO-PROCESS, it: